isystematics/SoarCast-Modules/developer_guide.md

 ```

 ### init.sls state
-When either Soarcast or salt runs the readiness state, salt looks at the 'init.sls' file to collect all the salt states that need to run.
+When either SoarCast or salt runs the readiness state, salt looks at the 'init.sls' file to collect all the salt states that need to run.
 Once these states are collected, salt will run them automatically.
 The states that are referenced in the 'init.sls' state ensure all prerequisites are met for your module.
 For the example below only the 'prereqs.sls' file is called but you might want to call multiple states and this is where you would define those such that they are called during the readiness state.
 ```
 include:
   - .prereqs